 Salima’s Lebanese Warak Enab

 Lebanese Stuffed Grape Leaves or Stuffed Vine Leaves is my all-time favourite dish that I grew up eating and grew up helping my mum make!
-And it’s one of the things I would choose to serve as part of Recipes for Ramadan’s virtual iftar.
+It’s one of the things I would choose to serve as part of Recipes for Ramadan’s virtual iftar.

 In part, it’s such a special occasion dish because it’s a labour of love.
 The preparation is always a team effort, a kind of communal activity which even with many hands takes several hours.